-- 1/4 cup of freshly squeezed lemon juice
+- ¼ cup lemon juice - freshly squeezed

 - Mince the fennel, onion and green onion in a food processor.
 Combine this mixture with rice, ground beef, bulgur and olive oil.
 Grate the tomato over the mixture and toss the skins.
 Add salt and pepper to the mixture and mix everything through.

 - Rinse the grape leaves before draining them and dry them with some paper towels.
 Remove the stems if necessary.
 Add roughly 1 whole tablespoon of the beef mixture to the middle of each leaf.
 Take opposite points of the leaf and bring them together in the centre, folding them over the mixture.
 Take the short side of the leaf and roll it up tightly.
 Do this until you’ve run out of the beef mixture.